msp1974/homeassistant-jlrincontrol/README.md

 - Start Preconditioning/Stop Preconditioning
 - Set Max Charge (Always and One Off)

-**Note:** Not all services are available on all models and the error log will show this if not available on your vehicle.
+**Note:** Not all functions are available on all models and therefore the buttons/switches may not be created.
+If you call services that are not supported you will get an error in the error log.

 **Note 2**: When calling a service, HA will monitor the status of the service call and report in the error log if it failed.